Special Educational Needs and Disability (SEND) Support

 For more information regarding exclusions from school please use the following links to the Nottinghamshire County Council website:

-- fixed term exclusions for more information please follow the link here
+- fixed term exclusions for more information please click the link Nottinghamshire County Coucnil fixed period exclusions from schools

-- permanent exclusions for more information please follow the link here
+- permanent exclusions for more information please click the link Nottinghamshire County Council permanent exclusions from schools

 You can also find further information through the frequently asked questions for Children not in school click here.